Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/typography.md

 />

-# CSS Helpers
+# Utility Classes

 The CSS Framework's Typography variables are available in Utility Class form, allowing the standard font sizes to be overridden.
-All helper classes are prefixed with the namespace `.h_`.
+All Utility classes are prefixed with the namespace `.h_`.
 This is to prevent them clashing with any custom styles you author.

 The class syntax follows this pattern: